-- People told us they felt safe living at Larkrise.
-One person told us, "Absolutely; I am safe in every way and I am pleased, this is my home now, after all". - People were supported by staff that knew how to raise safeguarding concerns.
-One member of staff explained, "I would go to my manager or the local authority to report any concerns". - The provider had safeguarding policies in place and the team reported concerns accordingly.
+- People and their relatives told us they felt safe living at Whitbourne House.
+One person told us, "It is lovely here, I feel safe, I can go to bed and turn off the lights and just lie there".
+One person's relative said "She is safe, compared to where she was before, her mood has lifted.
+I was able to go on holiday without worrying". - People were supported by staff that knew how to raise safeguarding concerns.
+One member of staff explained, "We can report to the manager or higher up.
+I can also report to the police, safeguarding and GP". - The provider had safeguarding policies in place and the team reported concerns accordingly.